She (1935 film): Later releases

 She originally had a running time of 102 minutes, but was edited to 94 minutes for its 1949 re-release to better fit on a double bill with Cooper's The Last Days of Pompeii.

-She was among the films believed lost in a fire at the RKO archives, but an original print was discovered in the garage of the silent film star Buster Keaton and was turned over to film distributor Raymond Rohauer for preservation.
+She was among the films believed lost but an original print was discovered in the garage of the silent film star Buster Keaton and was turned over to film distributor Raymond Rohauer for preservation.

-In 2006, Legend Films and Ray Harryhausen colorized the film as a tribute to Cooper.
-The colorized trailer for She premiered at the 2006 Comic-Con.

-In 2007, Kino Video produced a version that reinstated the eight minutes of scenes deleted in the 1949 re-release, drawing from a lower-quality 16mm print.